chris-warner-II/chris-warner-II/README.md

 **Since my Ph.D.**, I have taken some time to pursue personal growth 🌱 and a passion for music 🎶. <!-- My [SoundCloud](https://soundcloud.com/chris-warner-10) -->
 My interest in lyrics and poetry led me to a side project exploring phonemic word representations and transformer networks.
-That side project resulted in consulting work with [CODA Biotheraputics](https://www.codabiotherapeutics.com) applying machine learning to predict protein-ligand interactions (_work not shared due to NDA_).
+That side project resulted in consulting work with [CODA Biotheraputics](https://www.codabiotherapeutics.com) applying machine learning to predict protein-ligand interactions.

 I am currently looking forward to the next step in my career journey.
-For more information, please visit my [linkedin](https://www.linkedin.com/in/chris-warner316/) profile.
+For more information, please visit my [linkedin](https://www.linkedin.com/in/chris-warner-ii/) profile.

 Thank you for stopping by!
 Chris Warner